 Add black-eyed peas, red pepper, onion, jalapeños, tomato (if desired) and 1-1/2 tbsp (22 mL) cilantro to medium bowl.
 Add 3 tbsp (45 mL) dressing.
 Gently combine with fork.

-Set aside 1 to 2 hours to allow flavours to meld.
-Add some or all of remaining 1 tbsp (15 mL) dressing.
+Let sit 1 to 2 hours, until flavours to meld.
+If desired, add another 1 tbsp (15 mL) dressing.
+(You will have some left over for other uses.)
 Add salt.
-Sprinkle with remaining 1/2 tbsp (7 mL) cilantro before serving.
+Before serving, sprinkle with remaining 1/2 tbsp (7 mL) cilantro.

 Makes 2-1/2 cups (625 mL).

-• If you are refrigerating this salad, omit the tomato.
-Refrigerated tomatoes are horrible.
+Make-Ahead: If you are refrigerating this salad, omit the tomato.
+The texture of refrigerated tomatoes is ghastly.